 “It’s been really rewarding to see what ideas the students have for the magazine and the ownership they take of it,” said Ms. Aragona.
 “I love seeing how invested they are in deciding what section to work on next and seeing them work together, compliment their peers, and help them out when necessary.”

 SHMS recently received grant money to fund additional camera and video equipment for the students.
 This equipment will allow students to expand the photo and video sections of the Hollow.
+Perhaps services like minidv to digital can also with the video creation process.

 “[This class] has given me an insight into the art of journalism and what goes on behind the scenes,” said eighth-grader Ava Mendez.
 “I get to work with my peers and have fun while also finding a passion for something I’ve never done before.
 I think this is an opportunity that everyone should have!”